NICHOLAS HILLIARD (1547-1619)

 Portrait miniature of a courtier, possibly Sir William Drury (1550–1590) wearing a gold edged armour over a white doublet, a lace-trimmed collar and a gold-embroidered blue sash, with a blue-enamelled earring, woodland and sky background, gold border; circa 1587

-Watercolour with bodycolour and gold on vellum
+Watercolour with bodycolour and gold on parchment

 Associated gold frame with scroll surmount